DrYerzinia/janus-notes/9_25_2019/9_25_2019_Rebalancing_Measurments.md

 We can measure the coefficents my measuring the required force/torque to move/rotate the submarine at constant rates in the water.
 This may be difficult to achive.
 We would need to do a tow test.
 Spining the sub about its COM may create futher complications.

-Alternativly we can attempt flow simulations to find the force applied by different flow velocities.
+Alternatively we can attempt flow simulations to find the force applied by different flow velocities.
 This may require the model to be pulled into solidworks or other similar commercial software.

 ## Future Work